ANNarchy/ANNarchy.github.io/docs/API/ANNtoSNN.md

 ### Processing Queue

-The model stored in the h5py file is transformed layer by layer into a feed-forward ANNarchy network.
+The pre-trained ANN model to be converted should be saved as an h5py file.
+The saved model is transformed layer by layer into a feed-forward ANNarchy network.
+The structure of the network remains the same as in the original ANN, while the weights are normalised.
+Please note that the current implementation focuses primarily on the correctness of the conversion.
+Computational performance, especially of the converted CNNs, will be improved in future releases.

+!!! note

     While the neurons are conceptually spiking neurons, there is one specialty: next to the spike event (stored automatically in ANNarchy), each event will be stored in an additional *mask* array.
 This *mask* value decays in absence of further spike events exponentially.
 The decay can be controlled by the *mask_tau* parameter of the population.
 The projections (either dense or convolution) will use this mask as pre-synaptic input, not the generated list of spike events.

-Please note, that the current implementation focuses primarily on the correctness of the conversion.
-The computational performance, the converted CNNs in particular, will be improved in subsequent releases.

 ### Input Encoding